Laravel-Lang/lang/docs/statuses/sc.md

 </td>
 </tr>
 <tr><td align="left" >
-If you’re having trouble clicking the ":actionText" button, copy and paste the URL below into your web browser:
+If you're having trouble clicking the ":actionText" button, copy and paste the URL below into your web browser:
 </td>
 </tr>